 - 1. Does Ecton, Inc. have a truly disruptive innovation?
 Consider the criteria set forth in Chapter 2 of The Innovator's Solution, and the articles by Bower & Christensen and Gilbert. - 2.
-Develop a value curve for Ecton's product and for H-P's industry standard products following the methodology laid out in Value Innovation and using the Template Value Curve Analysis (eLearning Course Materials).
+Develop a value curve for Ecton's product and for H-P's industry standard products following the methodology laid out in Value Innovation and using the Template - Value Curve Analysis (eLearning Session-by-Session).
 Does Ecton's product really have a very different package of attributes?
 To what market segments might this different package appeal? - 3.
-Does Ecton's technology have a chance of sufficient price/performance improvement to challenge the established market leaders?
-Consider Gourville's ideas in your assessment.
-Evaluate the interdependence, initiative, and integration risks in their approach following Adner's model (Match Your Innovation Strategy to your Innovation Ecosystem). - 4.
-Given Ecton's broad strategic objectives (sale of the company to a major player), what kind of product launch strategy should they pursue (assuming that the patient trials were successful) Which markets, channels, pricing, key events and timeline? - 5.
-If Ecton decided to go it alone, what product launch strategy would you recommend?
-Which markets, channels, pricing, key events and timeline?
+Assuming that the patient trials were successful, what barriers to entry and other hurdles would have to be overcome to successfully enter the market?
+Does Ecton have a chance of sufficient price/performance improvement to directly challenge the established market leaders?
+Consider their available resources and capabilities and Gourville's ideas about performance improvement vs. behavioral change in your assessment.
+Evaluate the interdependence, initiative, and integration risks in their approach following Adner's model (Match Your Innovation Strategy to your Innovation Ecosystem).